10 Ways Your Amazon Prime Benefits Got A Little Sweeter This Year

 Nevertheless, Amazon came through like a real MVP and announced that our prime memberships would include even more benefits going forward which left me stoked.
-Keep reading for your added and updated Amazon Prime benefits and let us know if they think they offset the price hike.
+Keep reading for your added, and updated Amazon Prime benefits and let us know if you think they offset the price hike.

 Prime At Whole Foods Market

 Amazon already reduced the prices of Whole Foods items significantly after purchasing the grocery chain.
 But now, prime members are said to be getting even more savings going forward plus 5% back if they use their Amazon Prime Visa card and free 2-hr delivery in bustling cities.
 Cashback is old news, but I’m excited to see what cost savings are in store from my Whole Foods snacks.
 I’m a fan.

 I’m not huge into clothes shopping so this one slipped right by me until the refresher announcement.
 Amazon is setting itself up to become a major player in the fashion game by really leading with convenience.
 It almost sounds like they’re going after clothing subscription boxes like Stitch Fix and Le Tote through their Prime Wardrobe offering.
 According to Amazon, you can now “try before you by” on eligible clothing items.